Traces in monoidal derivators, and homotopy colimits: The trace of the homotopy colimit

 \begin{exa} Let us go back to the situation considered in the introduction: Let $\smallucarre$ be the category of~\eqref{eq:pushout-category}.
 It follows from the first example above that for any ring $R$, the unique $R$-coweighting on $\smallucarre=\emor{\smallucarre}$ is given by

 and one notices that these are precisely the coefficients in the formula for the trace of the homotopy colimit~\eqref{eq:hty-pushout-result}.
 This is an instance of the following theorem. \end{exa}

 \begin{thm} Let $\D$ be a closed monoidal triangulated derivator of type $\mathbf{Dia}$, let $I$ be a finite EI-category in $\mathbf{Dia}$ and suppose that $\Cha(I)$ is invertible in $R_{\D}$.
-If $S,T\in \D(\pt)_{0}$, $f:A\boxtimes S\to A\boxtimes T\in\D(I)_{1}$, with $A\in\D(I)_{0}$ fiberwise dualizable, then the object $p_{I\#}A$ is dualizable in $\D(\pt)$, and we have
+If $S,T\in \D(\pt)_{0}$, $f:A\boxtimes S\to A\boxtimes T\in\D(I)_{1}$, with $A\in\D(I)_{0}$ fiberwise dualizable, then the object $p_{I!}A$ is dualizable in $\D(\pt)$, and we have

 where $(\lambda_{(i,h)})_{(i,h)}$ is the $R_{\D}$-coweighting on $\emor{I}$. \end{thm} We will prove the theorem under the additional assumption that all of the hypotheses~\labelcref{hyp:q_1,hyp:dia,hyp:limcolim,hyp:p_Iop} are satisfied.
-In the next section we will show that they in fact automatically hold (Proposition~\ref{pro:eliminate-hypo}). \begin{proof} For this proof only, we set $\ind I$ to be the set of pairs $(i,h)$ where $i$ runs through a full set of representatives for the isomorphism classes of $I$, and $h$ runs through a full set of representatives for the conjugacy classes of $G_{i}$.
-By Example~\ref{exa:indexing-set} we know that $\ind I$ is in bijection with $\pi_{0}(\disc{I})$.
-Therefore, Lemma~\ref{lem:input_eq} tells us that we may consider $\Phi$ as a group homomorphism
+In the next section we will show that they in fact automatically hold (Proposition~\ref{pro:eliminate-hypo}). \begin{proof} We view $\pi_{0}(\disc{I})$ as the set of pairs $(i,h)$ where $i$ runs through a full set of representatives for the isomorphism classes of objects of $I$, and $h$ runs through a full set of representatives for the conjugacy classes of $G_{i}$ (use Example~\ref{exa:indexing-set}).